Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Round Spring Group

 The Round Spring Group neighbors the Beauty Group.
-These hydrothermal features differ from all other natural wonders you visit in the Upper Geyser Basin.
+These hydrothermal features differ from all other natural wonders you’ve seen in the Upper Geyser Basin.
 Slightly cooler, the Round Spring Group is yet as frightening and harmful as the rest of the dwellers of the basin.
 You can safely feast your eyes on these natural miracles from a bike trail.

 Giant Group